telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv2.md

 ]
 ```

-As with `GET /v2/entities/{id}` the `keyValues` and `values` options can be also used.
+As with `GET /v2/entities/{id}` the `keyValues` and `values` options can be used also.

-Appart from providing the whole set of entities, this operation implements filtering
+Apart from providing the whole set of entities, this operation implements filtering
 capabilities in order to adjust the list of retrieved entities to what you need.
 In
 particular: